ISCLab-Bistu/LCVT/README.md

 ## Introduction

 This repository contains the official implementation of **Lightweight Convolutional Vision Transformer Network for Detecting Outfalls into Rives and Oceans in Aerial Images**.
 The purpose of our work is to propose a lightweight model that is specifically designed for detecting outfalls in UAV aerial images, which can be easily deployed on software for detecting outfalls.
 This model efficiently assists experts in quickly identifying and locating areas of outfalls in UAV aerial images.
 This work was completed by Intelligent Sensing and Computing Laboratory affiliated to Beijing Information Science and Technology University.
-It has been submitted to the Journal of Neurocomputing published by Elsevier.
+It has been submitted to the Journal of NEURAL COMPUTING & APPLICATIONS published by Springer.

 <p align="center">
     <img src="https://github.com/ISCLab-Bistu/LCVT/blob/main/image/vis2.jpg" />